daggerhart/widget-wrangler/README.txt

 == Changelog ==

+= 2.3.5 =

+* Bug fix: Older installations may have their settings data serialized multiple times.

 = 2.3.4 =

 * Bug fix: Changing the Preset on an individual page did not save correctly.